drshahizan/data-analytics/materials/key-data-tools.md

 - Have multiple features

-    - Tableau's simple drag-and-drop feature lets users create interactive graphs in dashboards and worksheets
+    - **Tableau**'s simple drag-and-drop feature lets users create interactive graphs in dashboards and worksheets

-    - Looker communicates directly with a database, allowing you to connect your data right to the visual tool you choose
+    - **Looker** communicates directly with a database, allowing you to connect your data right to the visual tool you choose

 A career as a data analyst also involves using programming languages, like R and Python, which are used a lot for statistical analysis, visualization, and other data analysis.